Learn more here about getting a certificate of rehabilitation and pardon in California under Penal Code 4852 with the team at the Simmrin Law Group.

 These are only a few examples of violent crimes in California that may qualify for a COR.

-Other Criminal Offenses that Can Qualify for a COR
+Criminal Offenses That Can Qualify for a COR

 Individuals do not have to wait as long to request a COR for lesser charges.
 For instance, you may only need to live in California for five years for most criminal charges.
 However, the court can require an additional two years of rehabilitation before granting a COR.